Circassia: Medieval Era

 The most detailed description of medieval Circassia was made by Johannes de Galonifontibus in 1404.
 From his writing it follows that at the turn of the XIV and XV centuries, Circassia expanded its borders to the north to the mouth of the Don, and he notes that “the city and port of Tana is located in the same country in Upper Circassia, on the Don River, which separates Europe from Asia".

 Feudalism began to emerge in Circassians by the 4th century.
 As a result of Armenian, Greek and Byzantine influence, Christianity spread throughout the Caucasus between the 3rd and 5th centuries AD.
 During that period the Circassians (referred to at the time as Kassogs) began to accept Christianity as a national religion, but did not abandon all elements of their indigenous religious beliefs.
 Circassians established many states, but could not achieve political unity.
 From around 400 AD wave after wave of invaders began to invade the lands of the Adyghe people, who were also known as the Kasogi (or Kassogs) at the time.
 They were conquered first by the Bulgars (who originated on the Central Asian steppes).
 Outsiders sometimes confused the Adyghe people with the similarly named Utigurs (a branch of the Bulgars), and both peoples were sometimes conflated under misnomers such as "Utige".
 Following the dissolution of the Khazar state, the Adyghe people were integrated around the end of the 1st millennium AD into the Kingdom of Alania.
 Between the 10th and 13th centuries Georgia had influence on the Adyghe Circassian peoples.

-In 1382, Circassian mamluks took the Mamluk throne, the Burji dynasty took over and the Mamluks became a Circassian state.
+In 1382, Circassian mamluks took the Mamluk throne; the Burji dynasty took over and the Mamluks became ruled by Circassians.
 The Mongols, who started invading the Caucasus in 1223, destroyed some of the Circassians and most of the Alans.
 The Circassians, who lost most of their lands during the ensuing Golden Horde attacks, had to retreat to the back of the Kuban River.
-In 1395 Circassians fought violent wars against Tamerlane, and although the Circassians won the wars, Tamerlane plundered Circassia.
+In 1395 Circassians fought violent wars against Tamerlane, Tamerlane plundered Circassia.